wmayner/pyphi/docs/examples/magic_cut.rst

 This example explores a system of three fully connected elements |A|, |B| and
 |C|, which follow the logic of the Rule 110 cellular automaton.
 The point of
-this example is to highlight an unexpected behaviour of system cuts, that the minimum information partition of a system can result in new concepts being created.
+this example is to highlight an unexpected behaviour of system cuts: that the minimum information partition of a system can result in new concepts being created.